Frequently Asked Questions From Practitioners

 6. Are there any training or professional development opportunities?

-We offer free online teleseminars and we are currently in the process of designing a quarterly training for people who join during that quarter which will delve into the role of our organization within the broader movement to end sexual violence, the nuances of how sexual harm impacts survivors, barriers to healing and ways we intentionally strive to reduce them, as well as what it means to be trauma-informed when working with the survivor population.
-Additionally, our practitioners have opportunities to facilitate trainings in their area on trauma-informed techniques within their modality, and other practitioners in our network will receive updates on these trainings and be invited to attend – whether in person or online.
+We offer free online teleseminars to everyone, a quarterly training for our members exploring the nuances of sexual harm, trauma-informed practice, experiential healing, and also focusing on specific modalities.
+We also offer multiple, intensive online trainings to survivors and healing professionals that are provided at a deep discount for members.
+Additionally, our practitioners have opportunities to facilitate trainings on trauma-informed techniques within their modality, and other practitioners in our network will receive updates on these trainings and be invited to attend – whether in person or online.

 7. What kinds of workshops or events have practitioners participated in in the past?